Receive Azure Storage in-place share with Microsoft Purview Data Sharing (preview)

 Guest user verification

-If you're a guest user in Azure, to be able to receive shares your account must first be associated with the Azure Active Directory.
+If you're a guest user in Azure, to be able to receive shares your account must first be associated with the Microsoft Entra ID.
 You can start this process from within Microsoft Purview.

 In the Microsoft Purview Governance Portal, select the Data Map and then Share invites.

-You'll see text indicating that you need to be associated with Azure Active Directory.
+You'll see text indicating that you need to be associated with Microsoft Entra ID.
 Select the Get verification code button.

 You'll receive an email from Microsoft Azure with the verification code.
 Copy it.